20powesa/FinalExamProject/README.md

 ### Problem: mixStart-
 Hint: Declare a string to compare to a specific location in the original string.
 For example `String mix = str.substring(x, y);`.

+### Problem: lastDigit-
+Hint: Compare variable "a" % to a specific number and variable "b" % to that same number.